nbdewaele/vitstack/README.md

 - SSL certificate for your domain - for now piggy back on heroku's
 - Add twitter API so they can tweet and let people know they saved
 - Add other APIs to make it easier to share
+- Convert "unactivated" and "activated" user to enjoy base app features without having to sign up.
+- Channge host to Cloud IDE in config/environments/development.rb - it will look like: host = 'vitstack-app.c9users.io' then change to https

 ##############################